iraK21/BuildH2O/README.md

 The `bond()` method resets both the `hydroxyBarrier` and the counts `hydrogen` and `oxygen` to 0.

-The Driver class creates and instance of `BuildingH2O`, which all threads share.
+The Driver class creates an instance of `BuildingH2O`, which all threads share.
 It then creates multiple threads of both `Hydrogen` and `Oxygen` types, and runs them.